nhoffman/barcodecop/README.rst

 .. image:: https://travis-ci.org/nhoffman/barcodecop.svg?branch=master
     :target: https://travis-ci.org/nhoffman/barcodecop

-The problem is rather silly, really: the onboard software used for demultiplexing on the Illumina MiSeq cannot be configured to enforce exact barcode matches.
+The onboard software used for demultiplexing on the Illumina MiSeq cannot be configured to enforce exact barcode matches.
 As a result, a minority of reads (up to about 5% in my tests) are assigned to a specimen on the basis of a partial barcode match.
-It turns out that some fraction of these less-than-exact matches are mis-assigned from other specimens (as of course are some smaller fraction of the the exact matches, but we can't identify these as easily).
-This mis-assignment is a problem for ultra sensitive assays that look for very low prevalence reads.
-This package provides a tiny script that uses the index reads to determine the most prevalent barcode sequence and filter reads from an accompanying fastq file.
+It turns out that some fraction of these less-than-exact matches are mis-assigned from other specimens (as of course are some smaller fraction of the exact matches, but we can't identify these as easily).
+This mis-assignment is a problem for ultra sensitive assays that attempt to draw conclusions from the presence of very low prevalence reads.

+This package provides the ``barcodecop`` command that uses the index reads to determine the most prevalent barcode sequence and filter reads from an accompanying fastq file.

 Command line arguments::